inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

     ]
 }
 ```
-It's essential to understand that these parameters collectively
-control the simulation's behavior.
-Most importantly, the **particle size plays
-a crucial role in determining the computational requirements of the simulation.**
+It's important to understand that these parameters not only control the physics of the simulation, but have also profound impact in how computation is made.
+Most specficially, and as we will see later, the **particle size** plays a crucial role in determining the computational cost of the simulation.

-### Running our "Base Case"
+## Running our "Base Case"

 To run our "base case", we'll initialize the SPlisHSPlasH simulator using the API
 with just a couple lines of code: